Find out about your Student visa and how to use it.

 How to evidence your Student visa

 There may be times during your studies where you need to show your immigration status, this will be to the University itself during registration and at other times when asked, to employers or landlords and property agencies.
-Depending on what immigration document you have will instruct how you can evidence your immigration status.

 Immigration Status (and right to study)